markattarcolgate64/runpod-ssh-mcp-server/README.md

 To switch pods, just call `connect` again with the new SSH string.

-Paramiko is used for the SSH connection and SFTP upload/download.
+Paramiko is used for the SSH connection and SFTP upload/download while FastMCP is used to package the MCP.

 ## Tools